ClaytonNorthey92/lore/README.md

 ### Configure consumers
 Consumers are those programs that use **Lore**.
 You can conigure key --> consumer name mappings in the `./models/config.js` file.

-*NOTE: Do NOT expose these keys to users.*
+*NOTE: Do NOT expose these keys to users.
+These identify which of your programs saved which events.*

 ### Create an event
 #### POST /events

+Parameters:
+- consumer (String) - the key that identifies which program saved the event
+- name (String) - the name of the event
+- data (Object) - the data to be saved with the event
 ```
 {
 	"consumer": "default",